 How to Pack Baby Clothes for Storage

-- Begin by lightly stuffing hats or puffy sleeves with the acid-free tissue paper.
+Begin by lightly stuffing hats or puffy sleeves with the acid-free tissue paper.
 Then, lay each of the garments onto a separate layer of tissue.

-- Wrap each item with tissue, adding more tissue as needed.
+Wrap each item with tissue, adding more tissue as needed.
 Be sure that there is tissue cushioning each fold.
 This will prevent heavy creasing.
 Place each individually wrapped item in the storage container.

-- Repeat steps with each individual item.
-If you like the scent of lavender, wrap a few sprigs with tissue paper or use a satchet bag and add to the box.
+Repeat steps with each individual item.
+If you like the scent of lavender, wrap a few sprigs with tissue paper or use a sachet bag and add to the box.
 Do not allow the lavender to touch any keepsakes directly.
 The lavender works as a natural insect repellant as well as adding a delicate scent.

 Final Tips for Baby Clothes Storage

 - Choose a cool, dry space for storage.
-Avoid extreme temperature areas like attics, basements and garages.
+Avoid extreme temperature areas like attics, basements, and garages.
 The ideal spot is an interior space away from exterior walls and pipes that might burst; like under a bed.